Nickelodeon Kids' Choice Awards 2020 Winners: The Complete List

 Caleb McLaughlin (Lucas Sinclair, Stranger Things)

-Jace Norman (Henry Hart/Kid Danger, Henry Danger)
+WINNER: Jace Norman (Henry Hart/Kid Danger, Henry Danger)

 Jim Parsons (Sheldon Cooper, The Big Bang Theory)